cdl-geneseo/critical-digital-practices/mod-2/getting-oriented.md

 ## Know thyself

-Type the following and press `enter` on your keyboard:
+Launch a terminal, type the following, and press `enter` on your keyboard:

 ```zsh
 whoami